Skip to main content

 If you enable Audio Mute, muting this Sound will not only bypass its events but also mute its audio output, thereby muting any audio tails from notes already played.
 See section Mute and Solo for more information.

-Labels for Bussing Points in the Dest.
-Selector
+Labels for bussing points in the Dest. selector

 • In the drop-down menu they are labeled as follows: